-A key factor that played an important role in Qtum’s ability to raise over $15 million in five days of its initial coin offering is the startup’s ability to sell its idea globally, both in West and East.
+A key factor that played an important role in Qtum’s ability to raise over $15 mln within five days of its initial coin offering is the startup’s ability to sell its idea globally.

 Though the startup, which provides a Turing-complete Blockchain stack, seeks to help fuel Blockchain adoption across global business sectors to bridge the gap between Blockchains and the business world, the hybrid Blockchain application platform could have failed by not striking the right cord from the start.